dennybritz/reinforcement-learning/TD/README.md

 ### Exercises

+- Windy Gridworld Environment Playground
-- Implement the SARSA in Python
+- Implement SARSA in Python
-- Implement the Q-Learning in Python
+- Implement Q-Learning in Python
 - Implement SARSA-Lambda in Python using Eligibility Traces